Felix Sandström: Playing career

-Sandström made his Swedish Hockey League (SHL) debut playing with Brynäs IF during the 2014–15 SHL season.
+Sandström made his Swedish Hockey League (SHL) debut playing with Brynäs IF during the 2014–15 season.
 Following the 2016–17 season, Sandström opted to continue his development with Brynäs IF, accepting a one-year contract extension on 10 May 2017.

 In the 2017–18 season, Sandström was unable to cement a full-time role within Brynäs IF, and after appearing in only eight games with the club, was transferred to fellow SHL outfit HV71 on 12 February 2018.

 Sandström signed a three-year, entry-level contract with the Philadelphia Flyers on 27 March 2018.
 He then joined AHL affiliate, the Lehigh Valley Phantoms on a professional try-out basis for their postseason on 31 March 2018.
 On 8 June 2021, Sandström signed a one-year, two-way contract extension with the Flyers.
-For the 2022-23 NHL season, he was promoted to become the Flyers backup goalie behind Carter Hart, making him a full-time NHL goalie for the first time in his career.
+For the 2022–23 season, Sandström was promoted to become the Flyers backup goalie behind Carter Hart, making him a full-time NHL goalie for the first time in his career.

+On 1 July 2024, Sandström signed a one-year, two-way contract with the Buffalo Sabres.

+On 24 September 2025, Sandström signed with Oulun Kärpät of the Finnish Liiga.